This article is your resource for starting and growing an online business.

 SaaS stands for software as a service.
 Every company these days uses some kind of software.
 Whether it’s a payment processor to accept credit card payments or an email service provider for sending promotional newsletters, SaaS tools are everywhere.
 But this industry is still fairly new and there are endless opportunities for people to launch their own SaaS to sell online.

 At the beginning of 2016, I (hi, it’s me—the author of this article) resigned from my 9-to-5 job with no idea what I’d do next.
 A friend told me that I should learn about freelance copywriting.
 In his words: “Alex, you’re a good writer and you live in a tech city.
 These developers know how to build great products but don’t know how to tell anyone what they’ve made.
 Why don’t you just make a living writing for tech companies as a freelancer?”
 Long story short: I followed my friend’s advice.
 Six years later, I run a six-figure one-person writing business.

 Here are several steps to launching a successful freelance business.

-To launch a freelance business, you need to begin with a marketable skill.
+Becoming a freelancer or selling a professional service is the easiest business to start because all you need is 1) you and 2) your time.
+However, to launch a freelance business, you need to begin with a marketable skill.
 And no, you don’t have to be a world-class expert in that skill.
 You just need to be better at your skill than your clients.